Leafie, A Hen into the Wild

-Leafie, A Hen into the Wild, also called Daisy, A Hen into the Wild in English-speaking countries, is a 2011 South Korean animated drama film which depicts the freedom, will and instinctive motherly love of a hen as she raises an adopted duckling.
+Leafie, A Hen into the Wild, also called Daisy, A Hen into the Wild in English-speaking countries, is a 2011 South Korean animated adventure, fantasy and drama film based on the book of the same name.
+It depicts the freedom, will and instinctive motherly love of a hen as she raises an adopted duckling.
 The film made box office history by drawing over 2.2 million viewers, the largest audience for a home-grown animated film in South Korea.
 It also received widespread critical acclaim upon release.

-Source material

-The film is based on a well-respected and extremely popular children's novel of the same name authored by Hwang Sun-mi.
-The novel was first released in South Korea in 2000, and sold more than 1 million copies domestically.
-It has been sold to nine countries including France, Poland, Japan, China, Vietnam, Thailand and Italy.
-The Polish-translated version of the novel was named the "Best Book of the Year 2012" and "Best Book of Spring 2012" (Najlepsza książka na wiosnę 2012) by Granice.pl, a renowned literary organization in Poland.
-It was translated into English by Chi-young Kim for Penguin Books under the title The Hen Who Dreamed She Could Fly, and the 144-page novel was published on November 26, 2013.